Stochastic Approximation for Nonlinear Discrete Stochastic Control: Finite-Sample Bounds: Proof outlines

 \section{Proof outlines}

 We outline the proofs of the main results in this section.
 All the main proofs in the paper follow a general three-step procedure.
 We elucidate these steps below.\\ \\ \textbf{Step 1 (Constructing a smooth Lyapunov function)}: First, we engineer a smooth Lyapunov function such that a negative drift condition (corresponds to the stability assumptions described in each setting) is satisfied.
 If the existing Lyapunov function $V$ already has the gradient Lipschitz property then we proceed to the next step.
 Otherwise, we construct a smooth approximation of the original Lyapunov function by using infimal convolution to obtain a smooth function $M_\mu = V \square \frac{\norm{\cdot}^2}{2\mu}$.
 Then, we show that our smooth Lyapunov function also has a negative drift property similar to the original Lyapunov function.
 For instance, we have to show that an equivalence of the Assumption \ref{assumption: smooth-time-derivative} for the non-smooth case.
-This negative drift condition corresponds to the time-derivative condition of the system in the ODE representation.\\ \\ \textbf{Step 2 (Obtaining the one-iterate bound)}: Now, consider the discrete-time system, this is where the smoothness of the Lyapunov function became desirable.
+This negative drift condition corresponds to the time-derivative condition of the system in the ODE representation. \\ \\ To show the existence of the negative drift for the Moreau envelope, we observe that as $\mu \rightarrow 0$ then $\operatorname{prox}_{\mu R}(x) \rightarrow x, R(x)-M_\mu(x) \rightarrow 0$ and thus $\nabla M_\mu(x) \in \partial R(\operatorname{prox}_{\mu R}(x)) \rightarrow \partial R(x)$, which means that we will have an approximation of the time derivative of $R$ at $x$ for sufficiently small $\mu$.
+This comes at the expense of the smoothness constant of the Moreau envelope, that is $1/\mu$. \\ \\ \textbf{Step 2 (Obtaining the one-iterate bound)}: Now, consider the discrete-time system, this is where the smoothness of the Lyapunov function became desirable.
 From the smoothness of the Lyapunov function and the negative drift, we apply the smooth inequality and the negative drift condition to obtain a one-iterate bound in the form of:

 for some constant $c' > 0$.
 In Subsection \ref{ssec: proof-outline-step-2}, we give a detailed outline for obtaining the one-iterate bound for two different cases: the time-invariant Lyapunov function case and the time-varying Lyapunov function case.\\ \\ \textbf{Step 3 (Obtaining the finite-time bounds)}: Lastly, from the one-iterate bound above we get a corresponding finite-time bound.
 This is done by choosing a proper step size $\alpha_k$ and the parameter $\mu_k$ (for the non-smooth cases).
 Note that if our chosen $\alpha_k$ is too large then the algorithm might diverge while if $\alpha_k$ is too small then the algorithm would converge too slowly.
 In addition, for the non-smooth settings, choosing the right smoothness parameter is also vital for achieving a competitive convergence rate since if $\mu_k$ is too small then this will cause the smoothness parameter of the Lyapunov function to be too large and hinder the rate of convergence.
 On the other hand, if $\mu_k$ is not sufficiently small then the Moreau envelope would not be able to approximate the original Lyapunov function well enough.
 Thus, in order to complete the proofs, a detailed analysis with a precise choice of parameters is required. \\ \\ These are the overarching steps to achieve finite-time bounds for the stochastic approximation algorithm.
 However, in some settings, our proof requires more involved techniques such as using a time-varying Lyapunov function with a time-varying smoothness parameter.
 For more details, please refer to the full proofs in the Appendix.
 With this framework, we will go on to outline the proofs of specific lemmas and theorems below: